Exploring the Baltimore Oriole Nesting, Feeding Habits (Northern)

 Of the avian type, predators of the Northern Oriole include Screech Owls, Common Grackles, Crows, and Blue jays.
 Others are Red squirrels, Gray Squirrels, and Fox Squirrels.

-Often we're asked "what happened to our birds"? "they were here every day eating our oranges and grape jelly and now they're gone".
+Often we're asked "What happened to our Oriole birds"? "they were here every day eating our oranges and grape jelly and now they're gone".

 Don't worry, sometimes the adults will bring their young to the feeders once they've left the nest.
 So be prepared for a return after a 4-week absence.

-Beginning in April, Northern Orioles begin to arrive at their breeding grounds roughly East of the Rockies.
+Spring migration begins in April when Male Baltimore Orioles begin to arrive at their breeding grounds roughly East of the Rockies.

 The winter migration to the South can begin as early as July, which is much earlier than most species.